kristinemlarson/gnssrefl/docs/docker_cl_instructions.md

 ### Shutdown Docker <a name="Shutdown"></a>
-To Shut down the container from the terminal just use `ctrl+c`
+To shut down the container from the terminal, use `ctrl+c`

 To shut down the docker container run `docker stop [container name]` If you need to see the container(s) you have running you can use `docker ps`